 Does your business only serve your local area?
 Do you sell products that can easily be shipped anywhere in the world?
 For either of these cases or anything in between, you can tailor the regions where your ads will appear to match your needs.

 Keep in mind, you do not have to sell to everyone on Earth with a single Facebook ad.
-For example, you can create an ad that targets your local market and has special local flavor that would appeal to your locality.
-Then you can create an ad for a specific region of the US.
+For example, if your business is selling homes in Atlanta, you can create an ad that includes special local elements that may appeal to people looking to move to Atlanta, such as the most famous restaurants, shopping districts, historical neighborhoods, or even the Atlanta skyline.
+Then you can create an ad targeted to a specific income segments based on the prices of the homes you have available.
 The better you can hyper-target your audience and corresponding ad, the better chance you have at capturing interest and achieving your goal.